cannes film festival cannes

 In terms of screenings, at least 80 films from various genres are shown to the public.
 The official selection is made up of several categories, like the feature film competition, or the “Un Certain Regard” section, which casts light on new directors or experimental films.

 In addition to screenings, the Cannes Festival also hosts various events, such as the “Rendez-vous” – opportunities for the artists and audience of the festival to come together.
-Last year, for the 76th edition, artists like Jane Fonda and Michael Douglas took the floor to speak about cinema.
+For the 76th edition, artists like Jane Fonda and Michael Douglas took the floor to speak about cinema.

 programme-cannes